x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/change-the-settings-of-an-address-book-policy-exchange-2013-help.md

 - You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Address book policies" entry in the [Email Address and Address Book Permissions](https://technet.microsoft.com/library/1c1de09d-16ef-4424-9bfb-eb7edffbc8c2.aspx) topic.

 - Creating an ABP for an organization is a multi-step process that requires planning.
-For more information, see [Scenario: Deploying Address Book Policies](https://technet.microsoft.com/library/6ac3c87d-161f-447b-afb2-149ae7e3f1dc.aspx)
+For more information, see [Scenario: Deploying address book policies](scenario-deploying-address-book-policies-exchange-2013-help.md).

 - You can't use the Exchange admin center (EAC) to configure ABPs.
 You must use the Shell.